-I love the suspense, the waiting, the anticipation.
+I love the suspense, the waiting, the anticipation as a novel unfolds.
 It’s my favorite part of reading a story.
-Sure I love it when the love interests finally get together or the murderer is finally revealed, but the really fun part is the tension.
-The anticipation of waiting for it to happen.
+Sure I love it when the love interests finally get together or the murderer is finally revealed, but the really fun part is the tension: The anticipation of waiting for that moment.
 Because once it happens, well, that’s that.
-The conflict is resolved and the story’s over.
+The conflict is resolved and the story is over.

 The suspense is terrible.
 I hope it will last.

 It’s sort of like Christmas.
-I was a strange child who loved waiting throughout the month of December for Christmas Day to finally arrive.
+I was the weird kid who loved waiting for Christmas Day to finally arrive.
 Sure I loved opening my presents, too, but I loved the anticipation, the mystery, the suspense.
 Unlike my sister, I never begged to open gifts early.
 Why would I want to ruin the surprise?
 Even then I couldn’t resist tension.